 How to Nourish the Tree & Focus on Jesus

-4. Don’t just read scripture, but soak it in.
+- Don’t just read scripture, but soak it in.
 Posting verses where you’ll see them often is one way to do this.
 I have index cards of Bible verses taped above my kitchen sink and tacked to my refrigerator.
 Mirrors are a good place, too.
 Memorizing verses is another powerful tool, especially for those moments when temptation strikes.
-Read Fight When You Can’t Flee: A Battle Plan for Temptation for more on this.
+Read How to Resist Temptation: A Christian Teen’s Battle Plan for more on this.

 Resources on Self-Control For Christian Teens